Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # Introduction to 3D Scene Layer

 A single I3S data set is referred to as a Scene Layer.
 It is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
-Scene Layers provide clients access to data and allow them to visualize it according to their needs.
-The definition of "data" in this case includes geometry, attributes, and texture.
+Scene Layers provide a structured way for clients to visualize data according to their needs.

 A Scene Layer is characterized by a combination of layer type and profile.
-The *layer type* describes the kind of geospatial data stored within it.
-The *layer profile* includes additional details on the specific I3S implementation.
+The layer *type* describes the kind of geospatial data.
+The layer *profile* includes additional details on the specific I3S implementation.

  The supported layer types are:

-* [3D Objects](../docs/1.7/3Dobject_ReadMe.md) (e.g. building exteriors, 3D models in various formats)
+* [3D Objects](../docs/1.7/3Dobject_ReadMe.md) (e.g. 3D models in various formats)
 * [Integrated Mesh](../docs/1.7/IntegratedMesh_ReadMe.md) (e.g. integrated surface including vegetation, buildings and roads)
-* [Points](../docs/1.6/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs)
+* [Points](../docs/1.6/Point_ReadMe.md) (e.g. a collection of point data, like individual trees in a forest)
 * [Point Clouds](../docs/2.0/pcsl_ReadMe.md) (e.g. lidar data)
 * [Building Scene Layer](../docs/1.6/BSL_ReadMe.md) (e.g. building including its components, such as windows, doors, chairs, etc.)